-Elimination of a hazardous chemical is always desirable but not always possible.
+Elimination of a hazardous chemical from a client's home is always desirable but not always possible.
 For example, drugs must still be prepared and administered, disinfectants are required when biological hazards are present and cleaning solutions are necessary to maintain hygienic conditions.